 Fertilizer

 Ferns require very little fertilization when grown in water.
-Feed the plant once a month in summer with a weak balanced liquid fertilizer dose.
+Feed the plant once a month with a weak balanced liquid fertilizer dose.
 Just a pinch of powder every couple of weeks in the water would do.

-How Long Ferns Can Survive in Water?
+How Long Ferns Can Survive in Water

 As long as you take the proper care of the plant, you can grow it in water indefinitely.
 Just make sure that it gets plenty of bright, indirect light and change water once every 4-7 days.